 -- Women of the Land.
 Presented by the Melbourne Museum through November 26, this exhibition documents Victorian women strongly bound to the land.

 5. Beijing, China

 November marks the waning of Beijing's autumn.
 There is still plenty of fall foliage to see in the beginning of the month.
 Hotel and tour prices begin to drop mid-November as it gets increasingly cooler, transitioning into winter.
 Expect cool, clear days at Badaling Great Wall in November (and pack a warm jacket).
-Approximately 44 miles north of Beijing, it is fairly easy to reach by bus or train from the city.
+About 45 miles north of Beijing, it is fairly easy to reach by bus or train from the city.
 Give yourself at least two hours for viewing this feat of ancient engineering.
 If you didn't get enough of the sea of red maples there, check out nearby Bandaling Forest Park on your way out.